 If you’re looking for an affordable and upscale extended-stay hotel, try the Residence Inn brand.
 The properties are easy to find, with 700+ locations, and you’ll get a suite with separate living and sleeping areas in every one.

 Ritz-Carlton is one of the best Marriott has to offer.
 The hotels and resorts have five-star service and five-star facilities.
 Ritz-Carlton hotels are only in the top cities and destinations around the world, and Marriott tends to isolate its infrequent customers and only recognize big Marriott spenders.
 For example, those with prestigious Marriott Platinum status aren’t eligible for a suite upgrade at check-in.
 You’ll need to achieve Marriott Titanium status for that privilege (75 nights in a calendar year!).

 Sheraton is a premium Marriott hotel brand that offers a luxurious community vibe.
-Their sub-brand of Sheraton Grand delivers an even more glamorous experience.
+Their sub-brand, Sheraton Grand, delivers an even more glamorous experience.
 They’re very similar to the proper Marriott brand.

-Springhill Suites is the largest upscale hotel brand where every room is a suite.
-Team member Joseph used 7,500 Marriott points for a night at a Springhill Suites in Oklahoma and was amazed at the oversized room.
+Springhill Suites is the largest hotel brand where every room is a suite.
+I used 7,500 Marriott points for a night at a Category 1 Springhill Suites in Oklahoma and was amazed at the oversized room.
 Seriously, every room could accommodate a large family.

 St. Regis is the cream of the crop.
 These hotels are each one of a kind.
-They are usually pricier than other Marriott brands but they are more than worth it for travelers looking for the best of the best.
+They are usually pricier than other Marriott brands, but they are more than worth it for travelers looking for the best of the best.
 The hotel suites always come with a butler who will unpack your clothes, bring you complimentary coffee, take care of all your meal reservations, and fulfill surprisingly high-maintenance requests.

-The Luxury Collection are similar to Design Hotels.
+The Luxury Collection is similar to Design Hotels.
 They are architecturally unique but offer super luxurious getaways.
 Many of Marriott’s most aspirational hotels are in the Luxury Collection brand, such as Mystique, a Luxury Collection Hotel, Santorini.

 Westin hotels are wellness-driven and for business travel or just for fun.
 Some locations have workout bikes or treadmills in the room, and the Westin Heavenly® beds are extremely popular.
 With more than 250 locations around the world, it’s easy to find one of these premium hotels in most major destinations.

 If you want a romantic getaway, consider five-star brands like Ritz-Carlton or JW Marriott.
 If you want to stretch your points to stay longer, consider the affordable Fairfield Inn & Suites with free hot breakfast or TownePlace Suites.